Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Two-stage method

 \subsection{Stage 2: Correction with conventional Machine Learning (ML) model}

 In the second stage, named Correction, the goal is to determine whether the LLM’s conclusion was correct.
 The target is binary: \\\\ 1 = LLM conclusion matches the Ground Truth \\\\ 0 = LLM conclusion does not match the Ground Truth \\\\ This classification task is considerably more balanced than the original rare-event prediction problem, because Correct vs. Incorrect outcomes are typically close to a 50/50 distribution.
-We use Logistic Regression (LR) as the correction model.
-The feature matrix X is constructed from TF-IDF text representations (standard libraries) using the concatenation of original text (e.g., clinical notes) + LLM reasoning tex. \\\\ We split the dataset into training and test subsets (80\% / 20\%), producing X\_train, X\_test, y\_train, y\_test.
-The LR model is trained on X\_train / y\_train and evaluated on X\_test / y\_test.
-The labels in the test set are used solely to compute performance metrics. \\\\ For the LLM-generated conclusions corresponding to the test set, we apply correction using the following mapping:\\
+We use LR and MLP as the Correction Model (CM).
+The feature matrix X is constructed from TF-IDF text representations (standard libraries) using the concatenation of original text (e.g., clinical notes) + LLM reasoning tex.